USL Cash-Secured Put Strategy

 USL (United States 12 Month Oil Fund), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The United States 12 Month Oil Fund, LP (USL) is an exchange-traded security that is designed to track the daily price movements of West Texas Intermediate ("WTI") light, sweet crude oil.
-USL issues shares that may be purchased and sold on the NYSE Arca.
+The United States 12 Month Oil Fund, LP (USL) operates as an exchange-traded product.
+Its primary objective is to mirror the daily price changes of West Texas Intermediate (WTI) light, sweet crude oil.
+Units of USL are available for public trading, allowing investors to buy and sell them on the NYSE Arca exchange.

 What is a cash-secured put on USL?